alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 27. Did you use triggers?
 28. How to optimize SP perfomance?
 29. What is difference between clastered and non-clastered index?
+30. What is a CTE in SQL Server?

 JavaScript and Angular, React